Tu vas me quitter: Live versions

 The song is also available on the live album En concert à l'Olympia, but in Spanish-language, under the title "Me vas a dejar".
 Lyrics in this version were written by the French singer and songwriter Nilda Fernandez.
 "Tu vas me quitter" also features on Ségara's greatest hits album Le Best of.

-Chart performances
+Chart performance

 In France, "Tu vas me quitter" debuted at number 23 on 3 February 2001, then climbed to number seven, then almost always dropped on the chart, and totaled four weeks in the top ten, 15 weeks in the top 50 and 20 weeks in the top 100.
-It achieved Silver status awarded by the SNEP and was ranked at number 56 on the Annual Chart.
+It achieved Silver status awarded by the SNEP, and ranked at number 56 on the year-end chart.

-"Tu was me quitter" went to number 37 on 10 February on the Belgian chart, then jumped to number 14 and hit number 10 three weeks later.
-It stayed there for two consecutive weeks, then dropped and fell off the chart after 13 weeks.
+"Tu was me quitter" went to number 37 on 10 February on the Walloon chart, then jumped to number 14 and hit number 10 for two consecutive weeks, and fell off the chart after 13 weeks.
 It was the 66th best-selling single of 2001.
+On the pan-Eurochart Hot 100 Singles chart compiled by Music & Media, it peaked at number 38 in its second week.